rblohagavkar91/neudea-tinyurl-api/neueda-applicant-test/Readme.md

 ## How to Run the application ##

 ##Run application without docker

-Clone the project in Eclipse the do below steps -
+Clone the project in Eclipse and do the below steps -
 1. Right click on the project > Maven > Update Project
 2. Right click on the project > Run As > Maven Clean
 3. Right click on the project > Run As > Maven install